smenni/itsmundane/content/A love letter to digital calendars easing the mental load for families.md

 ---
-title: "A love letter to digital calendars easing the mental load for families."
+title: A love letter to digital calendars easing the mental load for families
 draft: false
 date: 2024-09-03
 updated: 2024-09-03